Walk-In Showers vs. Walk-In Tubs

 • Customizable safety features: If you're willing to pay extra, your walk-in shower provider might let you add accessibility features like nonslip flooring, grab bars and anti-scald valves.

-• Modern appeal: Walk-in showers are currently trendy.
-If you decide to sell your home, a walk-in shower can be a selling point.
+• Modern appeal: If you decide to sell your home, a walk-in shower may be a selling point.

 • No soaking option: You can’t take baths, which some people prefer for relaxation or therapy.